-Under the supply agreement with HB, the Company is exposed to a greater concentration of credit risk and is depends on a single buyer for the most valuable part of its diamond production.
+Under the sales agreement with HB, the Company is exposed to a greater concentration of credit risk and it depends on a single buyer for the most valuable part of its diamond production.
 The proportion of the Company's annual total revenue that is generated from stones greater than +10.8 carats in size ranges from 60-70%.
-The stones sold under the supply agreement represent a material component of the Company's revenue.
+The stones sold under the sales agreement represent a material component of the Company's revenue.
 The credit risk associated with these sales is concentrated with one individual customer and payment terms are longer (60 days) than the Company's traditional tender sales (5 days).
-If HB does not maintain sufficient liquidity such that payments to Lucara are interrupted or delayed, Lucara's financial results and condition could be materially and adversely affected.
+If HB does not comply with its obligations under its agreement with Lucara or does not maintain sufficient liquidity such that payments to Lucara are interrupted or delayed, Lucara's financial results and condition could be materially and adversely affected.